Miami Cruise Ship Lawyers

 Our cruise ship injury lawyers represent passengers and crew members against cruise lines because we believe that every case that we bring helps to make your vacation or work environment safer.

 Cruise Ship Claims We’ve Handled

-The lawyers at our firm have years of experience litigating cruise ship injury cases.
-At any given time, we represent between 30 and 50 passengers and crew members against the cruise lines.
-By constantly litigating cases against the cruise lines, we know the inner workings of the cruise industry and exactly what information we need to prove your case.
+The lawyers at our firm have decades of experience litigating cruise ship injury cases.
+By handling many cruise injury cases against the cruise lines, we know the inner workings of the cruise industry and exactly what information we need to prove your case.
 We are also familiar with all of the defense lawyers that represent the cruise lines and they know us.

 Below are some of the most common cruise ship accident cases we handle.

 Slip & Falls

 Slip and falls are the most common causes of passenger and crew injury aboard cruise ships.
 There are many different causes of these accidents, including failure to clean a spill, failure to warn of a dangerous condition on the floor, failure to place a warning sign in a correct location, failure to install a flooring surface with a safe coefficient of friction, failure to comply with building and design standards, failure to use reasonable care in cleaning the ship, failure to repair damaged or worn out stairs and flooring surfaces, and countless other causes.